-1) Make Sure You Have The Time
+1) Make Sure You Have Enough Time

-2) Use Aromatherapy
+2) Use Aromatherapy Bath Salts

 Allow your breathing to become slower and deeper and let your stomach to rise and fall with each breath.
 This type of breathing is more natural and can help turn off your anxious thoughts.
 If you find yourself having trouble with this exercise, try focus on your breathe going into your mouth and nostrils, down into your lungs, and then back up again.
 Concentrate on the movement of air within your body and even in the rise and fall of your stomach as you do so.